Miele Triflex HX1 Review

 One surprise for me with the Miele Triflex is how well it picked up embedded sand in the middle setting (94.15%).

-It actually got a higher average at the middle setting versus the max setting (92.65%), which is a head-scratcher for me, but regardless, it’s decent for this purpose.
+It actually had a higher average at the middle setting than at the max setting (92.65%), which is a head-scratcher for me, but it’s decent for this purpose.

-Overall, it picked up an average of 93.9% in the four tests I did.
+Overall, it averaged 93.9% across the four tests I ran.

 Hair wrap test on carpet